abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 | [2.
 Model to bitstream](#part-2--model-to-bitstream) | train, convert, wrapper, `v++ -c`, `v++ -l` | build, then a Job | No | ~4–7 h |
 | [3.
 Hardware validation](#part-3--hardware-validation) | load `.xclbin`, run, compare to Keras | FPGA pod | **Yes** | ~5 min |

 Only Part 3 needs a card.
-Requesting one during synthesis holds shared hardware idle for hours.
+Please avoid requesting a card during synthesis, because that would hold shared hardware resources idle for hours.

 Within Part 2, sections 5–7 run in seconds and can be re-run freely; sections 8–9 are the long Vitis steps.